insin/DOMBuilder/docs/htmlmode.rst

 ~~~~~~~~~~~~~~~~

 In HTML mode, DOMBuilder will create mock DOM objects which implement a
-very small subset of the ``Node`` operations available on their real
+small subset of the ``Node`` operations available on their real counterparts.
-counterparts.

 With foreknowledge of the available operations (and `requests for additional
 operations`_ which would be useful), it's possible to write complex content